-How to quickly bootstrap a Vue 3 project using the new Vue CLI?
+How to bootstrap a Vue 3 project quickly using the new Vue CLI?
 Install Vue CLI with this guide

-Vue.js keeps on evolving thanks to continuous efforts of the open-source community.
+Vue.js keeps on evolving thanks to the continuous efforts of the open-source community.
 One of the most interesting recent changes in Vue 3 is the new improved Vue CLI version.
 You can use it to configure a new project in a much faster and more streamlined way than ever before, using the command line interface.
 How to do it?
 I’m going to walk you through the entire process in this Vue CLI 3 tutorial so sit back.

 In this article, I’m going to show you why the freshly released Vue CLI is the best way to start a new Vue project.
 But before we get to it…